tum-esm/ivy/paper/paper.md

 ![The software update process of Ivy.\label{fig:architecture2}](figures/ivy-architecture-fig-2.png){ width=100% }

 Ivy comes with connectors for two backends out of the box – Thingsboard and Tenta – and uses the MQTT protocol to communicate with them.
 Nevertheless, Ivy is not bound to a specific backend or communication protocol.
-This flexibility prevents vendor lock-in and makes the boilerplate more reusable.
+This flexibility prevents vendor lock-in and makes Ivy's implementation more reusable.
 We are happy to support more backends out of the box in the future, like Strapi [@strapi], Kuzzle [@kuzzle], or FROST.
 Furthermore, many utility functions have been moved to the `tum-esm-utils` Python package [@tumesmutils].

 ## Evolution of the Runtime Model